LeslieDancey/FME_Desktop_Advanced/database_optimization.md

 A Writer feature type also has options to truncate or drop tables when writing to them.

 For the above reason, dropping a table is more efficient than truncating it because the drop action also removes the indexes.

+For similar reasons, you may want to turn off networking connectivity when writing data to a Geodatabase geometric network.